shaolinsec/espoofer/README.md

 Figure 2.
 Three types of attackers and their work modes
 </p>

-## WARNING

-:warning: Please do not use this with your home IP address as it will get blocked by SPAMHAUS or Spam Filtering Services :warning:

-#### Usage

 ```
                                ____
     ___  _________  ____  ____  / __/__  _____